wacuuu/workload-collocation-agent/docs/api.rst

 - ``loop_min_task_balance``: **float** = *0.0*:

+    Useful when autoNUMA used on system.
-    Minimal value of task_balance so the task is not skipped during rebalancing analysis by default turn off, none of tasks are skipped due to this reason
+    Minimal value of task_balance so the task is not skipped during rebalancing analysis by default turn off, none of tasks are skipped due to this reason.

 - ``free_space_check``: **bool** = *False*:

-    If True, then do not migrate if not enough space on target numa node.
+    If True, then do not pin task to node where there is not enough free memory.

 - ``migrate_pages``: **bool** = *True*: